In this section

 |

-DN of an object in the Active Directory (similar to the dn part of an LDAP URL).
+DN of an object in the Active Directory (similar to the dn part of the LDAP URL).

 Default value: (not specified)